horselord-joe-8053/ultra-arena-plus/Ultra_Arena_Main_Restful/README.md

 ---

-For detailed API documentation, visit `http://localhost:8000/docs` when the server is running.
+For detailed API documentation, check the server.py file for available endpoints.